tencent cloud

 Overview

-CC protection can safeguard the access to specified URLs.
+CC protection can safeguard the access to website.
 CC protection settings 2.0 is upgraded with emergency CC protection and custom CC rules.
 Emergency CC protection can perform big data analysis on websites' access history and their real servers' exceptional response such as timeout and response delay, to generate protection policies for emergencies, blocking frequent access requests in real time.
-Custom CC rules support customizing protection rules based on user access source IPs or SESSION frequency to handle access by blocking, setting alarms, or verifying identity with CAPTCHA.
+Custom CC rules support customizing protection based on user source IPs or session frequency, with actions including blocking, precise blocking, JS validation, observing, CAPTCHA, or precise CAPTCHA.

 Note: